189553 Lieutenant Henry Langston Gordon, Gordon Highlanders, attached to the Gloucestershire Regiment

 June – November 1944 7

-On 7th November 1944, the 72nd Brigade took the lead at Mwalu, for the advance to Katha.
+Then, on 7th November 1944, the 72nd Brigade took the lead at Mwalu, for the advance to Katha.
 The 10th Glosters were in reserve.
-The forward battalions (9th Battalion Royal Sussex and 6th Battalion South Wales Borderers)
+However, the forward battalions (9th Battalion Royal Sussex and 6th Battalion South Wales Borderers)

 encountered stiff opposition from units of the Japanese 18th Imperial Division near Gyobin Chaung, north of Pinwe.
 The 18th Japanese Division had been prominent in the capture of Singapore and was a very good one.
 Its patrolling was first class and, for Japanese, its shooting was very accurate.
 The 10th Glosters were to advance around the left flank to get into the rear of the enemy position at Pinwe.
 The rest of the Brigade was to attack across the river.

 …the Battalion, with some 70 mules, started out over the foothills on their left flank.
 The hills were steep and the men heavily laden with weapons, full kit and 3 days rations on their backs.
 After 2 days the Battalion made it to the rear of the enemy position, but were still some 3 miles from Pinwe.
 Next day the Battalion advanced by compass bearing; but in the afternoon they ran into heavy enemy opposition.
 With no water in the area and dusk approaching, the battalion pulled back to the foothills for the night.

 18th November – During a patrol, Lt.
 H.L.
 Gordon was killed.

 23 year old Lieutenant Henry Gordon was killed in action during a patrol near Pinwe in Burma, whilst attached to the 10th Battalion, Gloucestershire Regiment.